cardinalitypuzzles/cardboard/new-hunt-setup.md

 ```

 You should be able to login to your Small Board deployment, create a new hunt, and start adding puzzles.
 In case the hunt id of the newly created hunt is not `1`, update `ACTIVE_HUNT_ID` to the new hunt id (check the database).

+### Giving a new user access to Small Board

+The authorized users for a Small Board deployment are the Google users who have access to the Google Drive folder for the hunt (configured by the `GOOGLE_DRIVE_HUNT_FOLDER_ID` variable).
+To give a new user access, share the Google Drive folder with that user, and then restart Small Board using `heroku restart`.